About Hacienda de Guru Ram Das

 Some of the spiritual practices include a morning Sadhana (daily early morning yoga and meditation practice), a weekly Siri Akhand Path (reading of the entire Sikh sacred scriptures by the sangat members in turn), a Sunday Gurdwara (worship service singing hymns), and Langar (free community meal served each Thursday and Sunday that is open to all).

-To learn more about our lifestyle at HGRD, please visit 3HO Foundation and Sikh Dharma Worldwide.
+To learn more about our lifestyle at HGRD, please visit 3HO Foundation and Sikh Dharma International.

 Everyone is invited to visit the HGRD community for Gurdwara and Langar, or at other times by calling the community office at (505) 753-6341.